Meet Sophia: The robot who smiles and frowns just like us

 Since her activation in 2016, Sophia has since graced the covers of fashion publications and starred in a recent Moncler campaign.
 During an event at Shanghai Fashion Weekend, Sophia wore 3-D copper arm cuffs and sculptural garments designed by British artist Sadie Clayton.

 "The reason I was interested in working with Sophia is because being an artist, it fuses fashion, art and technology.
-This was the most natural, organic way of me developing my process," says Hanson.
+This was the most natural, organic way of me developing my process," says Clayton.

 "I think she is so stunning in her right.
 And the expressions that she gives, it's a really beautiful, warm feeling."